filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     sendFromLightWallet();
     ```

-1. Run the code to test this transfer:
+1. Run the code to test this transfer.
+This will output a message CID.

     ```shell with-output
     node lightWallet.mjs
     ```

-    This will output a message CID.

     ```shell
     {